 Carpenter ants don’t eat the wood they excavate.
-They feed on a wide variety of plant and animal materials, including sweet substances, such as honeydew produced by aphids.
+They feed on various plant and animal materials, including sweet substances, such as honeydew, produced by aphids.
 Most of this foraging is nocturnal.
 Carpenter ants bite painfully but cannot sting.

 The presence of carpenter ants can be a sign they’ve created a nest in the home; however, to determine if they’ve made a nest on the property or are just passing through for food, it is necessary to have an inspection.
 Here are some signs of carpenter ants in the house to help you determine your course of action

 We generally hear much more about termite damage than ant damage, but both pests are bad news for our homes.
 Even when you think you have controlled their presence in your garden, they still find ways to access homes.

 While termites can be a multi-million dollar problem, carpenter ants number in the hundreds of millions because the vast majority of wood pest damage in the US is due to subterranean termites.